ansible-collections/ibm_zos_core/docs/source/modules/zos_backup_restore.rst

 .. note::
    It is the playbook author or user's responsibility to ensure they have appropriate authority to the RACF FACILITY resource class.
 A user is described as the remote user, configured to run either the playbook or playbook tasks, who can also obtain escalated privileges to execute as root or another user.

-   When using this module, if the RACF FACILITY class profile **STGADMIN.ADR.DUMP.TOLERATE.ENQF** is active, you must have READ access authority to use the module option *recover=true*.
+   When using this module, if the RACF FACILITY class profile :strong:`STGADMIN.ADR.DUMP.TOLERATE.ENQF` is active, you must have READ access authority to use the module option :emphasis:`recover=true`.
 If the RACF FACILITY class checking is not set up, any user can use the module option without access to the class.

    If your system uses a different security product, consult that product's documentation to configure the required security classes.